diegolramirez/meli_scraper/README.md

 ## Default parameters

 Each part of the process (scraper and matcher) has variables that may be modified in order to achieve different levels of accuracy.
-One may check the current parameters via `GET scraper/options/`, update them to custom values via `PUT scraper/options/` or restore them to default values via `PUT scraper/default/`.
+One may check the current parameters via `GET meli_scrapper/scraper/options/`, update them to custom values via `PUT meli_scrapper/scraper/options/` or restore them to default values via `PUT meli_scrapper/scraper/default/`.

+To retrieve the results of the last queried item call `GET meli_scrapper/scraper/query/`

 The scraper parameters are the following: